Code-Institute-Submissions/KJLuton-OceanClearUp_MemoryCardGame/README.md

 - getting squares to sit nicely on a grid and have one card overlay the other
 - disable cards timeout
 - bug: if flip tiles fast it thinks two incorrect tiles are the same and overites script.
+- setting up hover element - treating all the game-tiles as a joint element instead of indidivudal tiles.
+- If the same tile is clicked twice then it registers as a match.
+- Working out how to stop timer - when number of matches === (tiles.length/2), stop timer.
+Doesn't recognise "score" as "8" so it is always falsy.

 Tiles weren't disabling: